John 20:7: Analysis

-Schnackenberg compares this to the resurrection of Lazarus.
+Rudolf Schnackenburg compares this to the resurrection of Lazarus.
 The revived Lazarus needed aid in removing his grave goods while Jesus transcended them.

 A side issue is that if the grave clothes were abandoned by the risen Jesus, what was he then wearing?
 To Kastner, this is evidence that Jesus was naked upon his resurrection.
 Most other scholars reject this theory, arguing that providing a new set of clothing would be a comparatively minor issue beside raising Jesus from the dead.
 Alternatively, there could have been multiple layers of cloth wrapping Jesus and he kept wearing one of these while abandoning the others.

-The level of detail the author of John adds to this section is to Westcott evidence that the author was an eyewitness to the events described.
-Proof to Westcott that the Beloved Disciple was the author of John.
+The level of detail the author of John adds to this section is, to Brooke Foss Westcott, evidence that the author was an eyewitness to the events described, and therefore that the Beloved Disciple was the author of John.
 C.K.
 Barrett disagrees.
 He argues that such details are exactly what a modern author adds to a fictional account to give it a feeling of verisimilitude, and there is no reason to believe an ancient writer would not have these same skills.
 To Dodd, the level of detail reflects the narrative arc of the Gospel of John.
 Dodd argues the crucifixion is the climax of the work and that these later sections are the dénouement and that the author thus deliberately slows the pace of the narrative.
 Schnackenberg sees the level of detail as apologetic in origin.
 To him, the detailed description is an attempt to disprove the allegation that Jesus's tomb had simply been robbed.

 Artefacts

-The Shroud of Turin is said to be one of the linens left behind by Jesus, while the head cloth is said to be the Sudarium of Oviedo, though the veracity of these claims is doubted by many.
+The Shroud of Turin is said to be one of the linens left behind by Jesus, while the head cloth is said to be the Sudarium of Oviedo, although the veracity of these claims is doubted by many.
 In the work Asarim, the Sudarium is described as a Turban.
-It can be seen in the Cathedral of Oviedo, Spain.
+It can be seen in the Cathedral of Oviedo in Spain.